Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Regulatory Context

-The Implications of the Judgment
+Implications of the Judgment

 The decision of the Court of Cassation has important practical and social implications.
-Firstly, it affirms the principle of equal access to social rights, regardless of nationality or residency status.
+Firstly, it affirms the principle of equal access to social rights, regardless of nationality or residence status.
 This represents a step forward towards greater inclusion of migrant families in the Italian socio-economic fabric.

 • The recognition of the birth grant for non-EU citizens without a residence permit promotes greater dignity for mothers and their children.